- The Washington Times - Friday, February 20, 2026

 “It’s a statement as to why America’s fashion industry can lead the rest of the world,” she added.

-Mrs. Trump recently released a documentary, “Melania,” which heavily featured the strapless white dress with its black “Z” shape on the front bodice.
+Mrs. Trump recently released a documentary, “Melania,” which prominently featured the strapless white dress with its black “Z”- shaped motif on the front bodice.

 Advertisement